-Item Description Card Reader The card reader allows you to use some of the latest digital storage cards.
+Item Description 2-in-1 Audio Jack (Headphone-Out & S/PDIF-Out Jack) Headphones may be connected through this jack.
+Note : Set your system's volume to a reduced level before connecting to this jack.
+In addition this jack also functions as a S/PDIF (Sony/Philips Digital Interface Format) Out port allowing you to connect your DVD-capable PC to a Dolby AC-3 compatible receiver for "5.1" or 'dts' surround sound.
+Card Reader SD / MMC The card reader allows you to use some of the latest digital storage cards.
 Push the card into the slot and it will appear as a removable device.
-MMC (MultiMedia Card) / RSMMC SD (Secure Digital) / Mini SD / SDHC / SDXC DC-In Jack Plug the supplied AC/DC adapter into this jack to power your computer.
+MMC (MultiMedia Card) / RSMMC SD (Secure Digital) / Mini SD / SDHC / SDXC up to UHS-II DC-In Jack Plug the supplied AC/DC adapter into this jack to power your computer.
 HDMI-Out Port The HDMI-Out (High-Definition Multimedia Interface) is an audio/video connector interface for transmitting uncompressed digital streams.
 This allows you to connect an external monitor, TV or Flat Panel Display etc. as a display device by means of a HDMI cable.
 Note that HDMI carries both audio and video signals .
-Headphone-Out Jack Headphones or speakers may be connected through this jack.
-Note : Set your system's volume to a reduced level before connecting to this jack.
 Microphone-In Jack Plug an external microphone in to this jack to record on your computer.